rajashree8294/BooksBuy_CSYE6225/README.md

 - FORGET PASSWOR: Clicking on FORGET PASSWORD will make RESET PASSWORD option available.
 The reset password link is shared with the user via Email.
 This feature is                   implemented using Function As A Service (FAAS) Lambda Function of AWS.
 Simple Notification Service (SNS) and Simple Email Service (SES) are                         integrated to complete the delivery of an email to User

+Click on the image below for the demo of an Application

 [![Watch the video](https://img.youtube.com/vi/e_YWE55_QaM/0.jpg)](https://youtu.be/e_YWE55_QaM)